therynamo/docs/content/cli/repo/update.md

 | `output`  | format the output            | `N/A`          |

 {{% alert color="info" %}}
-This command also supports setting the `org` or `repo` parameters via a configuration file.
+This command also supports setting the following parameters via a configuration file:

+* `org`
+* `repo`

 For more information, please review the [CLI config documentation](/docs/cli/config).
 {{% /alert %}}